diogocezar/dctb-socials/README.md

 #Socials#

+Social is a helper to provide informations from the following social networks:

+* Facebook
+* Twitter
+* Instagram
+* Youtube
+* Flickr

 ##What is Socials?##

 This is a helper.
 With socials, you can include social feed in your page through JQuery Ajax method.